bingeli1212/nitrile-preview/doc/DOC-diagram.md

-# drawing nodes and edges
+# The 'node' and 'edge' operations

 Nodes and edges are common constructions found in almost any literatures covering the topics in the fields of graph theory.